President Donald Trump and Republicans were determined to appoint Neil Gorsuch to succeed Supreme Court Justice Anton

 Days of Two Party Cooperation Are Over

 It wasn’t the written terms of the contract that were toxic, but the unwritten rules fiercely enforced by then Speaker Newt Gingrich.
 No hanging out with or socializing with Democrats.
-Prior to this there were Democrats and Republicans who shared living quarters during their stays in Washington.
+Prior to this there were Democrats and Republicans who shared living quarters during their stays in Washington, thanks to Gingrich’s nuclear option that practice came to an end.

 Imagine the opportunities that these type of interactions gave for honest thoughtful non-political dialogue between opposing political opponents.
 Even if minds were not changed a degree of empathy for one’s opponent and their cause developed paving the road to compromise.